FREE Case Review (866) 588-0600

 Conclusion

 Each theory has its strengths and weaknesses.
-You should choose the theory that you think best explains the way that you want the law to work.
-Schmidt & Clark, LLP can help you through a free consultation session if you are looking for some legal guidance.
+You should choose the theory that best explains how you want the law to work.
+Schmidt & Clark, LLP can help you through a free consultation session if you seek legal guidance.

 References: